house-of-giants/sheryl-glubok/src/films/lily-n-rose.md

   - Maggy Stacy
 poster: /images/lily-n-rose-poster.jpg
 awards:
-  - logo: /images/female-eye-laurel.jpg
+  - logo: /images/w-f-laurels.png
   - logo: /images/official-selection-laurel_white.png
+  - logo: /images/ciwf-laurels-2018-copy.png
+  - logo: /images/efpalooza_laurels_2019.png
+  - logo: /images/fff_laurel_2019_official_selection.png
+  - logo: /images/fs12-os-laurel-wht.png
+  - logo: /images/hiff_2019_laurel_selected.png
+  - logo: /images/officialselection-kerryfilmfestival-2018-copy.png
-  - logo: /images/w-f-laurels.png
+  - logo: /images/vtiff-laurel_official_selection-white.png
 team: []
 ---
 Having found a great filmmaking team through SONNET 98, I felt ready to tackle my most ambitious project yet.
 I’d written this short script in 2011 just for fun.
 I had no expectations I would ever make it.
 I thought of myself as a writer then, directing was something I had wanted to do from the beginning, but had gotten lost on the way.
 My new friend Jessica Ticktin and I had bonded over being writers and mothers of young children and thought it would be fun to have coffee once a week and make up a story.
 It was!